Proof-of-Learning is Currently More Broken Than You Think: Efficient Verification of Valid Proofs

-\begin{definition}[$(d, \tau)$-verification strategies] For proofs of length $T$, let $V_{d, \tau}$ be the set of all verification strategies that use per-step thresholds $\{ \delta_1 {(W_1,M_1)}, \cdots, \delta_T {(W_T,M_T)}\}$ (that can depend on the weights of intermediate checkpoints $W_t$ and corresponding training metadata $M_t$ such as hyperparameters) on a metric $d$ over the training steps in the proof to produce verification decisions \texttt{ACCEPT}, \texttt{REJECT} with a required per-step TPR of at least $\tau$ for any weight. \end{definition}
+\begin{definition}[$(d, \tau)$-verification strategies] For proofs of length $T$, $V_{d, \tau}$ is defined as the set of all verification strategies which use per-step thresholds $\{ \delta_1 {(W_1,M_1)}, \cdots, \delta_T {(W_T,M_T)}\}$ (possibly depending on the intermediate checkpoints $W_t$ and corresponding training metadata $M_t$ such as hyperparameters) and produces verification decisions \texttt{ACCEPT}, \texttt{REJECT} with a required per-step TPR of at least $\tau$ for any weight, based on a metric $d$ over the training steps. \end{definition}

-Our question is now reduced to the following: ``does an optimal $(d,\tau)$-verifier exist?''
-Note that optimality here is defined as having the {\em smallest per-step threshold} (for each step) that maintains the $\tau$ TPR rate.
+Our question is now reduced to the following: ``Does an optimal $(d,\tau)$-verifier exist?''
+Note that here optimality is defined as having the {\em smallest per-step threshold} (for each step) that maintains the TPR rate of $\tau$.